 Exploring Computer Science PD Providers

-Broadening Participation of Elementary Students and Teachers in Computer Science is an NSF project that partners ESE, the Education Development Center (EDC) and school districts around the state.
-This partnership is developing and piloting instructional curriculum modules to facilitate implementation of the computational thinking strand of the 2016 Digital Literacy and Computer Science standards in grades 1-6.
+Broadening Participation of Elementary Students and Teachers in Computer Science was an NSF project that partnered ESE, the Education Development Center (EDC) and school districts around the state.
+This partnership developed and piloted instructional curriculum modules to facilitate implementation of the computational thinking strand of the 2016 Digital Literacy and Computer Science standards in grades 1–6.

 Computer Science for ALL Students, (CSforALL)